m3g/LAPM.jl/docs/src/mh_vs_ab_fit.md

-# Moeser & Horinek adjusted by Gly non-ideality
+# Moeser & Horinek with apparent TFEs

 These plots show the MoeserHorinekApp model, which extends the MH to all cosolvents covered by the AB parameterization.
 Comparisons against AutonBolen correspond to Figure 3 of the paper.